Rachel-XMR/MLB-StatHub/README.md

 ---

-## Google Cloud x MLB Hackathon API Integration
+## Google Cloud x MLB API Integration

-This application uses data from the **Google Cloud x MLB Hackathon** API, which provides live MLB game data and player statistics.
+This application uses data from the **Google Cloud x MLB** API, which provides live MLB game data and player statistics.

 ### MLB StatsAPI
 To access live MLB data, the project integrates the **MLB StatsAPI**.
 Here's how to use it: